ERI Purchasing staff is happy to assist end-users with all aspects of purchasing and shipping. Following are helpful links and policies.

 ac.
 Relocations: household or office moves

-3. All equipment orders, orders of the controlled items listed above, and orders over $3000 if using Federal funds (NASA, NSF, etc.), or $5000 for non-federal funds, must be entered to the Gateway system and routed through the UCSB Purchasing Department for processing.
+3. All equipment orders, orders of the controlled items listed above, and orders over $10,000 if using Federal funds (NASA, NSF, etc.), or $100,000 for non-federal funds, must be entered to the Gateway system and routed through the UCSB Procurement Department for processing.
 ERI Purchasing staff will assist with forms necessary for equipment purchases on Federal Funds.
 Please remember vendor names on the preliminary requisitions are only recommendations.
 Never commit an order directly with a vendor that should be placed by the Purchasing Department.

 5. Petty cash reimbursements can be made up to $150 and only when normal purchasing procedures cannot be followed.
 Anything over this amount should be purchased on a P.O. or it may be considered an unauthorized purchase (see definition below).
 Reimbursements to individuals for expenditures on behalf of the University must be supported by original receipts.